SteveBecmpe/SteveBecmpeReactPortfolio/README.md

   "React Version of current portfolio.
   Focused mainly on basic functionality and deployment.
   The deployment seems to be plagued with issues across platforms and user setting preferences.
-  I choose to only deploy once and add the readme after.
+  I chose to only deploy once and add the readme after.
   This app starts on a blank page.
 Which is unintended and the result of the development process crossed with the deployment process.
   Simply choosing home or projects gets the links in sink.